googleprojectzero/TinyInst/README.md

 2. Navigate to the directory containing the source

-3. Run the followng (change the generator according to the version of Visual Studio and platform you want to build for):
+3. Run the following commands (change the generator according to the version of Visual Studio and platform you want to build for):

 ```
 mkdir build